volmaticmw5/miniappexample/vigie-mini-app/README.md

 A few files have to be configured for this app to run correctly, there are:

-webpack.mix.js > Replace mix.setResourceRoot contents with your project public directory path
+`webpack.mix.js` > Replace mix.setResourceRoot contents with your project public directory path

-resources/js/app.js > Replace baseUri with your project public directory path
+`resources/js/app.js` > Replace baseUri with your project public directory path

+## Info

+A list of valid username and password combinations can be found in `storage/app/users.json`